Zohri clocks 20.81

 In his absence even though he may have still triumphed over Sani Brown.
 Zohri clocked 10.27 to win the Asian Junior title.
 While just outside his 10.24 PB set in the heats of the Pre-Asian Games in Jakarta back in February.
 And it was also just .01 off the Meet Record of 10.26 set by Li Tao of China 32 years ago.

 Hence Miyamoto settled for silver in 10.35.
-While Miyamoto has a PB of 10.26 and has ran a windy 10.20 this year.
+While Miyamoto has a PB of 10.26 and has run a windy 10.20 this year.
 And Muhammad Fakhri Ismail of Malaysia took bronze in 10.46 equalling his PB.
-Also another South East Asian athlete Chayut Khongprasit of Thailand was seventh in a 10.59 PB.
+Also, another southeast Asian athlete Chayut Khongprasit of Thailand was seventh in a 10.59 PB.

 While Zohri will not contest the 200m.
 And his next stop is more than likely the World Juniors in Finland next month where he will have a good chance at making the top 8.

 Zohri runs at the Asian Juniors was the best ever finish in this event by an Indonesian.
 While Surya Agung Wibowo who holds the Indonesian and South East Asian Record in this event took Silver in 2002 with a time of 10.81.

 At 19:31:57 06/08/2018